cawa-93/vite-electron-builder/README.md

 ```

 <details>

 A pair of plugins from [unplugin-auto-expose](https://github.com/cawa-93/unplugin-auto-expose) is used for automatic exposing.
-Under the hood, all preload exports will be supplemented by a "exposeInMainWorld" calls:
+Under the hood, all preload exports will be supplemented by a `exposeInMainWorld` calls:
 ```js
 // preload/index.ts
 export const foo = 1